CNN TV

 funny that these people think fluff interviews, kissing babies, and smiling for cameras is “work” from nobama. his actual job as senator has been put on the backburner while he tries to build on his celebrity status. how much ACTUAL work has he done in the senate, you know for his real job?

-Orlando August 8th, 2008 2:43 pm ET
+August 8, 2008 at 2:43 pm |

 After non-stop campaigning and work in the Senate (even during Senate vacations he’s working) he deserves come kind of break.
 Especially if it’s to visit his grandmother and to make sure his daughters spend time with her.
 Family first.

 If some democrats are nervous then perhaps they should get off their backsides an actually get out there and defend him.
 They should actually act as surrogates and start calling McCain on his lies and distortion of the truth.
-They should start bringing the media to task for ignoring McCain’’s lies and screw ups and for letting him get away with them.
+They should start bringing the media to task for ignoring McCain"s lies and screw ups and for letting him get away with them.
 Sen. Obama is doing his job as best as he can.
-There are certain things he can’t do that surrogates can and should be doing.
-It’s the rest of the democratic party that is acting as if they are incompetent.
+There are certain things he can't do that surrogates can and should be doing.
+It's the rest of the democratic party that is acting as if they are incompetent.

-Bill Browne August 8th, 2008 2:43 pm ET
+August 8, 2008 at 2:43 pm |

 Jack, in situations such as Obama finds himself, a ‘vacation’ is